 Veterinarian: Create a good relationship with your Veterinarian and Staff.
-Take your pup for regular annual physicals, vaccines, spay/neuter, heartworm medicine, flea/tick control, etc. Work with your Veterinarian to make decisions of what type of exercise is appropriate or not appropriate based on your pup's breed and age.
-Work to keep your puppy/dog healthy and sound physically and mentally.
+Take your pup for regular physicals, vaccines, spay/neuter, heartworm medicine, flea/tick control, etc. Work with your Veterinarian to make decisions of what type of exercise is appropriate or not appropriate based on your pup's breed and age.